particle-iot/docs/src/content/reference/webhooks.md

 If your hook captures everything starting with `my-hooks`, but you published `my-hooks/get_weather`, then your response event name would be `hook-response/my-hooks/get_weather`.
 Each packet event name includes the index of the packet in the response.

+The hook sent and response events cannot trigger webhooks themselves to avoid the possibility of a bad webhook recursively triggering other webhooks.
+Use the [Console event logs](https://console.particle.io/logs) or open an [event stream](#get-a-stream-of-events) to see these events.

 ### Errors

 Error responses from the target url will also be sent back in the response event.